husseinmomd/swc-official/README.md

 5. Follow influential figures and stay updated with their work.
 6. If you're seeking mentorship, browse through the list of available mentors and reach out to them.
 7. Showcase your projects and accomplishments by adding them to your portfolio.
-8. Engage with the community, participate in discussions, and contribute to the growth of the Somali developer ecosystem.

 ## Contributing